renovatebot/renovate/docs/usage/getting-started/running.md

 #### Forking Renovate app

-"Forking Renovate" is the sister app to Renovate Bot.
+"Forking Renovate" is the sister app to the WhiteSource Renovate App on GitHub.com.
-The difference is that Forking Renovate operates using forks of repositories instead of as a collaborator, so needs only read-only permissions rather than read-write.
+The difference is that Forking Renovate does not require write permissions to create branches within the repo, and instead submits PRs from its own fork.
-It works on public (e.g. open source) repositories only.
+Because of how it works, it functions on public repositories only and additionally cannot support `automerge` capabilities.

 [Install Forking Renovate from GitHub App](https://github.com/apps/forking-renovate).